Peanutz/affility-tr/README.md

 # Affility Recruitement test

+  > This will setup precise64 with git, nginx, php, mysql, bower, grunt, node, curl, composer

 ## Assumptions

 * Ruby 2.1.x is installed, see `.ruby-version`

-  > tip : install chruby, ruby-install and pick the according version

-  > tip 2 : you need bundle
+  > tip : install chruby, ruby-install and pick the according version tip 2 : you need bundle

 * Vagrant 1.6.x is installed

   > tip : don't trust distro sources, download from site

 * Your main public key is authorized to clone/pull your project Repo

 ## Installation and usage